netanellevine/Bayesian_Network/README.md

 # Bayesian Network

 ## Summery:
-*_A, B, C, are variables in the network representing an event_*
 This project is implementing Bayesian Network and answering questions such as:
+  ***_A, B, C, are variables in the network representing an event_***
 * "Are A and B Conditionally independent given an evidence C".
 * "What is the probability that an event A will happen given that an event B didn't happen".